FreeWaveTechnologies/ZumIQ/README.md

 To learn more about the ZumIQ, see the [product page](http://www.freewave.com/products/zumlink-ipr-iiot-programmable-radio/).
 This GitHub repo focuses on the programmability of the radio platform from the perspective of application developers.

+This repository, including all documentation and sample code, references capabilities of firmware version **1.0.6.0** (FWT1060TB.68).

 Full Documentation
 ------------------